qt911025/d20m-srd-zhcn/target/2Arcana秘法/9ArcanaCreatures.md

 Most homunculi cannot speak, with exceptions noted below.
 However, the process of creating a homunculus links it telepathically with its creator.
 It knows what its master knows and can convey to her everything it sees and hears, up to a range of 1 mile.
 A homunculus never willingly travels beyond this range; if taken beyond the 1-mile range, it loses telepathic contact with its creator and seeks to regain contact at all costs.
 If a homunculus is slain, its creator immediately takes 2d10 points of damage.
 If the master is slain, the homunculus is immediately destroyed.
 Species Traits
 Homunculi have the following traits:
-Construct: Homunculi are immune to mind-influencing effects, as well as poison, sleep, paralysis, stunning, disease, necromancy effects, and any effect that requires a Fortitude save unless the effect also works on objects or is harmless.
-They are not subject to critical hits, nonlethal damage, ability damage, ability drain, energy drain, or the effects of massive damage.
+Construct: Homunculi are immune to mind-influencing effects, as well as poison, sleep, paralysis, stunning, disease, necromancy effects, and any effect that requires a Fortitude save unless the effect also works on objects or is harmless. 构装体类也不会遭受重击、非致命攻击、属性伤害、属性吸取、能量吸取以及承受巨创伤害的效果。
 Repairable: Homunculi cannot heal damage on their own but can be repaired using the Repair skill.
 A successful Repair check (DC 30) heals 1d10 points of damage, and each check represents 1 hour of work.
 A homunculus cannot repair itself unless it has one or more ranks in the Repair skill.
 Darkvision (Ex): Homunculi can see in the dark up to 60 feet.
 Darkvision is black and white only, but it is otherwise like normal sight, and homunculi can function with no light at all.